ItsAsbreuk/itsa-gallery/src/gallery-itsamodelsyncpromise/README.md

 ============================

-This module comes with 2 extentions:
+This module comes with the extention Y.ITSAModelSyncPromise

-#### Extention Y.ITSAModelSyncPromise

 Extends Y.Model with Promised sync-methods.
 The synclayer can be made just as usual.
 But instead of calling Model.load and Model.save and Model.destroy, you can use: